diniezikryy/product-feedback-app/product-feedback-frontend/notes.md

 ### To-Do

-1. From the data.json file, write ProductFeedback component and render the data from an API
+1. From the data.json file, write ProductFeedback component and render the data from an API (DONE)
+2. Refactor the backend files

 Each ProductFeedback object has